godotengine/godot-docs/tutorials/debug/overview_of_debugging_tools.rst

 ++++++++

-These are some general settings such as printing the current FPS to the Output panel, the maximum ammount of functions when profiling and others.
+These are some general settings such as printing the current FPS to the Output panel, the maximum amount of functions when profiling and others.

 GDScript
 ++++++++